Serve velvety sautéed mushrooms over pasta, with steak or chicken, or as wonderful topping for crostini.

 - Add a teaspoon or two of Worcestershire sauce for more umami flavor.
 You could even substitute it for the wine (but still only use a teaspoon or two).

 - Enjoy sautéed mushrooms without wine.
-This basic sautéed mushroom recipe is our go-to!
+This basic sautéed mushroom recipe with garlic butter is our go-to!

 Wash and slice the mushrooms, refrigerating them until you’re ready to prepare this recipe.

-Sautéed mushrooms are good leftover, too.
+Sautéed mushrooms are good leftover.
 The sauce might separate slightly but the flavor will be great.
-Refrigerate them up to a week in a tightly covered container.
+Refrigerate them up to a week in a tightly covered container or freeze them in a freezer safe container or bag for up to 3 months.

 For best results, put the mushrooms back into a skillet and reheat them over low heat until they’re warmed through.
 Alternatively, reheat them in the microwave for 30-45 seconds.